goquantra/introduction-to-machine-learning-for-trading/README.md

 An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=46&section_no=4&unit_no=6) where you will learn how to write the first few lines of the code to import the machine learning libraries.

 **Import Data:**
-An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=46&section_no=4&unit_no=7) where you will learn to import data which will be used for training and testing the model.
+An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=46&section_no=4&unit_no=7) where you will learn how to import data which will be used for training and testing the model.

 **Support Vector Classifier Strategy:**
 An [Ipython notebook](https://quantra.quantinsti.com/startCourseDetails?cid=46&section_no=4&unit_no=8) to learn how to use the support vector classifier (SVC) algorithm and its implementation on S&amp;P500.